NYIHB

-NYIHB’s Psychotherapy is a purposeful, professional, intimate, conversational process that focuses on the patient's subjective, interpersonal, developmental, and physical life to benefit the patient.
+NYIHB’s psychotherapy is a purposeful, professional, intimate conversational process that focuses on the client’s development, heir interpersonal relationship and their coping skills.

 Additional Treatment Options